 ParentCo is delivering this document to you because you are a holder of shares of ParentCo common stock.
-If you are a holder of shares of ParentCo common stock as of the close of business on March 19, 2020, the record date of the distribution, you will be entitled to receive one share of Arconic Corporation common stock for every four shares of ParentCo common stock that you hold at the close of business on such date.
+If you are a holder of shares of ParentCo common stock as of the close of business on [], 2020, the record date of the distribution, you will be entitled to receive [] shares of Arconic Corporation common stock for every share of ParentCo common stock that you hold at the close of business on such date.
 This document will help you understand how the separation and distribution will affect your post-separation ownership in Howmet Aerospace and Arconic Corporation.